X-sky/X-press/src/coding/rust/the-rust-programming-language.md

 ### Collections Use Boxes

-Boxes are used by Rust data structures1 like Vec, String, and HashMap to hold a variable number of elements.
+Boxes are used by Rust data structures like Vec, String, and HashMap to hold a variable number of elements.

 These data structures don't use the literal Box type.
 For example, String is implemented with Vec, and Vec is implemented with RawVec rather than Box.
 But types like RawVec are still box-like: they own memory in the heap.